 You can find his publications here.

-James Moore (PhD Student)
+James Moore (Postdoc)

 James Moore read mathematics at the University of Cambridge from 2015 to 2019, taking a particular interest in theoretical physics as part of his masters year.
 He has since been a PhD student of Maria Ubiali in the Department of Applied Mathematics and Theoretical Physics at the University of Cambridge, working on simultaneous determination of parton distribution functions and beyond the Standard Model effects.